bradand/XMouse/README.md

      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=com.stripe1.xmouse)

 Like this project?
-Donte to me via BitCoin using this address: 17DaqbcEEG3Hn5jBv3sRjPTUUCW1eBp1Wg
+Donate to me via BitCoin using this address: 17DaqbcEEG3Hn5jBv3sRjPTUUCW1eBp1Wg